What Is Fact Fluency? How Does It Develop?

 What’s the Difference Between Fact Fluency and Fact Memorization?

-Fact memorization refers to learning basic facts through memorization strategies alone.
+Fact memorization refers to learning basic facts through rote memorization strategies alone.
 This typically looks like repetition of facts until the fact is memorized.
 For example, if I repeat "6 times 4 equals 24," enough times, my brain will just remember it.

-Fact fluency leads to memorization down the road, but it doesn't start there.
-It starts with reasoning and number sense.
+Fact fluency, on the other hand, means that a child can accurately, flexibly, and efficiently come up with the answer.
+As the process of building fact fluency progresses, it leads to memorization, but it doesn't start there.
+It starts with counting, reasoning and number sense.
 The memorization that is built holds more meaning than rote memorization alone.
+The phases of building this meaningful memorization are described below.

 But building fact fluency seems so much slower?
 Why is it better than going straight to memorization?